 Edit zenoh_confs/SESSION_CONFIG.json5

-and set a connect.endpoints
+And the set a connect.endpoints

 configuration as follows (Replace <host_A_IP>